martinbee/team-standards/react-modules/root-export.md

 export { default as NotFound } from "./NotFound"
 ```

-And then you can import a whole section such as "core" in this example:
+And then you can import a whole section such as "core" and namespace to them as in this example:

 ```
 import { components as core } from "./core"